maharaja1510/current-sensor-sct030/README.md

 # current-sensor-sct030
-to transmit the data wirelessly
+to transmit the data wirelessly using nrf